- PHREEQC version 3.9.0 with plugin for Notepad++: phreeqc3.NPPplug.Installer.exe.

 - Model equations from the PHREEQC Manual for version 2 (1999): manual2_eqns.pdf.

 - New: Defined the Na2SO4 complex in PHREEQC.DAT for an improved calculation of the solubilities of anhydrite, gypsum, celestite and barite (and other sulfates) in concentrated NaCl solutions.
-The new numbers are in database_b_2025, and distributed with version 3.8.9: run the files in c:\phreeqc\high_P_T\appendix_AG15.
+Run the files in high_P_T.zip, \appendix_AG15.

-- The viscosity of the solution at P, T is calculated with a modified Jones-Dole equation that sums the contributions of individual solutes: see example files in c:\phreeqc\viscosity.
+- The viscosity of the solution at P, T is calculated with a modified Jones-Dole equation that sums the contributions of individual solutes: see example files in viscosity.

 - Implicit calculation of diffusion and electro-migration allows for faster calculations, see examples in electro-migration and electro-remediation, principles.